 |10,000,000,000||Ten Billion||백억 (baegeok)|

-The number word "째" is used to make any number in Korean an ordinal number. "째" should be added with a certain Sino Korean number to make it an Ordinal number.
+The number word "째" (jjae) is used to make any number in Korean an ordinal number. "째" (jjae) should be added with a Sino-Korean number to convert it into an Ordinal number.

 Here is a table for you to learn Ordinal numbers easily and effortlessly;